Investor guides

 Rental Yield

 Boise is a clean case.
-Its price-to-income climbed from the low 4s into the 6s in a few years as out-of-state money poured in — a market moving up its own ladder, not just an expensive one.
+Its price-to-income climbed from the low 4s into the 6s in a few years as out-of-state money poured in.
+That is a market climbing its own ladder, which is a different condition from a market that has always been expensive.
 The affordability bar is on the floor, dragging an otherwise-middling score down: that is where overvaluation lives.

 But notice what the headline bars don't show.
-The general score won't surface the whole cluster on its own — tight supply, one of the warning signs, actually reads as healthy here, because scarce inventory is good for an investment even as it props up an overvalued price.
+The general score won't surface the whole cluster on its own.
+Tight supply, one of the warning signs, actually reads as healthy here, because scarce inventory is good for an investment even as it props up an overvalued price.
 That is the tell that a general score answers a general question.
-To see overvaluation you read the affordability bar and the five signals together — the scorecard above, every value checkable on the methodology page.
+To see overvaluation you read the affordability bar and the five signals together — the scorecard above, every value checkable against the sources listed at the foot of this piece.
 No black box; just the right lens for the question.

 Valuation and momentum are independent axes.
 A market can be deeply stretched on affordability and trading soft at the same time — high valuation is a level, not a direction.
 Snapshot of current Alpha Score dimensions.